-This then suggests the possibility that the macroeconomic management of aid inflows improved in the 1990s, perhaps as a result of the move towards greater trade openness and greater exchange flexibility, or it may be that aid was better utilized so that supply side effects limited real appreciation.
+This then suggests the possibility that the macroeconomic management of aid inflows improved in the 1990s, perhaps as a result of the move towards greater trade openness and country interacted with aid inflows, the coefficient for the labor intensity aid interaction still remains unchanged (estimates available from the authors).

+Another proxy for reliance on external finance may be the average size of establishments, with small (and thus young) establishments requiring more external finance than large establishments.
+When we include the average size of establishments in an industry in a greater exchange flexibility, or it may be that aid was better utilized so that supply side effects limited real appreciation.
 Thus it may well be that the adverse effects of aid on competitiveness were attenuated in the 1990s because of better management.
 Nevertheless, the measured adverse effects, while smaller, are still present.